 Some delicate green and yellow tea are preferably stored in the refrigerator or refrigerator; cold temperatures significantly slow down the oxidation reaction.

-This operation is required to adjust the correct temperature to avoid condensation on the tea.
+This operation must adjust the correct temperature to avoid condensation on the tea.

-It is recommended to re-encapsulate tea into small packaging so that your supply will remain fresher.
+It is recommended to re-encapsulate tea into small packaging, so your supply will remain fresher.
 Each package should be used within one week after opening.

-Before you put the packaging into the refrigerator, the air is extruded as much as possible; any residual air will condense and cause moisture on the surface of the blade.
+Before you put the packaging into the refrigerator, the air is extruded as much as possible; any residual air will condense and cause moisture on the blade’s surface.